MPhys Physics with Advanced Research

 Course materials & costs:

-At present, the department provides free electronic access for up to three years to the recommended textbook for 1st-year physics.
+At present, the department provides free access to the recommended textbook for first year Physics.
 All core module material is available on MyPlace for students to download.

 Visa & immigration: